David Lynch: Early life and education

-Film career
+Career

-1967–1976: Short films and Eraserhead
+1967–1977: Early career and feature debut

 Back in the United States, Lynch returned to Virginia.
 Because his parents had moved to Walnut Creek, California, he stayed with his friend Toby Keeler for a while.
 He decided to move to Philadelphia and enroll at the Pennsylvania Academy of the Fine Arts, after advice from Fisk, who was already enrolled there.
 He preferred this college to his previous school in Boston, saying, "In Philadelphia there were great and serious painters, and everybody was inspiring one another and it was a beautiful time there."
 He recalled that Philadelphia had "a great mood—factories, smoke, railroads, diners, the strangest characters and the darkest night.
 I saw vivid images—plastic curtains held together with Band-Aids, rags stuffed in broken windows."
 He was influenced by the Irish painter Francis Bacon.
 In Philadelphia, Lynch began a relationship with a fellow student, Peggy Reavey, whom he married in 1967.
 The next year, their daughter Jennifer was born.
 Peggy later said Lynch "definitely was a reluctant father, but a very loving one.
 Hey, I was pregnant when we got married.
 We were both reluctant."
 As a family, they moved to Philadelphia's Fairmount neighborhood, where they bought a 12-room house for the relatively low price of $3,500 due to the area's high crime and poverty rates.
 Lynch later said:

 We lived cheap, but the city was full of fear.
 A kid was shot to death down the street ...
 We were robbed twice, had windows shot out and a car stolen.
 The house was first broken into only three days after we moved in ...
 The feeling was so close to extreme danger, and the fear was so intense.
 There was violence and hate and filth.
 But the biggest influence in my whole life was that city.